ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Here's what doesn't show up: the account manager who spent two hours synthesizing client feedback into a brief the team could actually act on.
 The project manager who had to reschedule two other deliverables to accommodate the new timeline.
 The designer who lost half a day to context-switching.
 The senior strategist pulled into a call to re-explain decisions that were already documented in a scope doc the client never fully read.

-Industry research puts revision-related rework at 20–35% of total project hours at the average agency.
-ScopeStack's own analysis of agency operations data suggests the real number, once you account for all the coordination overhead, lands closer to 30–40% of total billable capacity.
+Industry research puts revision-related rework at 20 to 35% of total project hours at the average agency.
+ScopeStack's own analysis of agency operations data suggests the real number, once you account for all the coordination overhead, lands closer to 30 to 40% of total billable capacity.
 That's not a rounding error.
-That's a third of your agency's output — evaporated.
+That's a third of your agency's output, evaporated.

 The surface cost of a revision is the rework itself.
 But rework is only the tip of the iceberg.